Ride powder snow and carve lines on Japan's most coveted slopes in Niseko, Hakuba, the Japan Alps and traditional hot spring towns

 Accommodation from 5,000 yen / night

 Every ski resort in Japan has rental outlets, usually located at the base of the mountain near the main lifts and gondolas, or in the villages surrounding the slopes.
-Most outlets offer a range of rentals—top quality and branded gear is available at a premium, and older versions of skis and snowboards can be rented at lower cost.
+Most outlets offer a range of rentals—high quality and branded gear is available at a premium, and older versions of skis and snowboards can be rented at lower cost.
 It's usually more economical to rent ski and snowboard sets, which include the skis or snowboard, boots and poles.
 Some places also rent helmets, masks, gloves, jackets and pants.
 You don't normally need to book in advance, but if you have large feet or require large sizes, it's best to inquire in advance to check if the rental outlet has your size available.

 Transporting your own gear

-If you've decided to bring your own gear with you and skiing in Japan is part of a larger itinerary, Yamato Kuroneko baggage and delivery service can transport your gear to your hotel at the ski resort, or onward to other cities in Japan you will be visiting.
+If you've decided to bring your own gear with you and skiing in Japan is part of a larger itinerary, baggage and delivery services can transport your gear to your hotel at the ski resort, or onward to other cities in Japan you will be visiting.
 The service is inexpensive and is available in airports and convenience stores, and your accommodation can help you arrange this service and many hotels have the delivery forms readily available.